vinicechin/ilegra-challenge/README.md

     * Core, effects and store
 * [JQuery](https://jquery.com/) 3.3.1
 * [RxJs](https://github.com/ReactiveX/rxjs)/[RxJs-Compat](https://www.npmjs.com/package/rxjs-compat) 6.2.1

+## Future work
+* Implement unitary and integration tests.
+* Research and test new possible UX/UI implementations.

 ## Install dependencies
 It is necessary to have nodejs and angular-cli installed to be able to install and run this project: